4bdul4ziz/AutoEx/readme.md

 4. The score will be displayed on the screen.
 5. The class average score will be displayed on the screen, alongside the score of the student.

-This project is a part of the course project for the courses CSE4082, CSE3105 & CSE3505 at VIT University, Chennai.
+This project is a part of the course project for the course CSE4082, at VIT University, Chennai.

 ## Contributors
 1. Abdul A.